Nex-Solutions-Labs/wavvi-files/privacy_policy.md

-# Privacy Policy for Wavvi

-**Effective Date**: [2024/03/10]

-Welcome to Wavvi, a dating app dedicated to creating meaningful connections.
-Your privacy is critically important to us, and this Privacy Policy outlines the types of information we collect from you and how we use, share, and protect that information.

-## 1. Information We Collect

-### a.
-Information You Provide

-- **Account Information**: Includes your name, email address, date of birth, gender, and profile pictures.
-- **Profile Information**: Information you provide for your profile, including interests, hobbies, and preferences in potential matches.
-- **Messages**: We store the messages you exchange with other users.

-### b.
-Information Collected Automatically

-- **Location Data**: To help you find matches nearby, we collect your location data if you permit the app to do so.
-- **Usage Data**: Information about how you interact with the app, such as features used and time spent on the app.
-- **Device Information**: Information about the device you use to access our service, including model, operating system, and IP address.

-## 2. How We Use Your Information

-- To Provide and Improve Our Services: To manage your account, provide you with customer support, and improve your user experience.
-- For Personalization: To tailor your experience, such as suggesting potential matches.
-- Communication: To send you updates about the app, security alerts, and support messages.
-- Safety and Security: To detect and prevent fraud, abuse, and other harmful activities.

-## 3. Sharing Your Information

-- With Other Users: Your profile information is shared with other users to facilitate matching.
-- Service Providers: We may share information with companies that provide services on our behalf, such as hosting and customer support.
-- Legal Requirements: We may disclose your information if required by law or if we believe it's necessary to prevent harm or fraud.

-## 4. Your Rights and Choices

-- Access and Update: You can review and update your personal information within the app.
-- Location Data: You have the option to disable location services at any time through your device settings.
-- Account Deletion: You can request to delete your account by contacting our support team.

-## 5. Data Security

-We implement robust security measures to protect your information from unauthorized access, alteration, and loss.
-However, no system can be completely secure, so we cannot guarantee the absolute security of your information.

-## 6. Children's Privacy

-Wavvi is not directed to individuals under the age of 18.
-We do not knowingly collect personal information from children under 18.

-## 7. Changes to This Privacy Policy

-We may update this policy from time to time.
-If we make significant changes, we will notify you through the app or by sending you an email.

-## 8. Contact Us

-If you have questions about this Privacy Policy, please contact us at [devhorizon.assist@gmail.com].
+# **Wavvi Privacy Policy**

+**Effective Date**: March 10, 2024

+**Overal Labs** ("we", "us" or "our") operates the Wavvi dating application.
+This policy explains how we collect, use, and protect your personal information.

+## 1. **Information We Collect**

+### a) Information You Provide:
+- **Registration Data**: Name, email, birth date, gender, and profile pictures
+- **Preferences**: Sexual orientation, interests, and match criteria
+- **Content**: Messages, photos, and any material you upload
+- **Verification**: Identity documents when required

+### b) Automatically Collected Information:
+- **Location Data**: Only with explicit permission
+- **Usage Data**: Browsing patterns, feature usage, and session duration
+- **Device Information**: Model, OS, IP address, and unique identifiers

+## 2. **How We Use Your Information**

+We use your data to:
+- Provide and personalize matchmaking services
+- Develop new features based on usage patterns
+- Prevent fraud and fake accounts
+- Send relevant notifications (configurable)
+- Comply with legal obligations

+## 3. **Data Sharing**

+Your data may be shared with:
+- **Other Users**: Only profile information you choose to display
+- **Service Providers**: Hosting, analytics, and support companies
+- **Authorities**: When required by law or to protect vital interests

+## 4. **Your Rights**

+You can:
+- Access, correct, or export your data
+- Object to certain data processing
+- Permanently delete your account
+- Withdraw previously given consents
+- File complaints with data protection authorities

+## 5. **Data Security**

+We implement:
+- AES-256 encryption for data in transit and at rest
+- Regular vulnerability assessments
+- Two-factor authentication for administrative access
+- Strict internal access controls

+## 6. **Children's Privacy**

+- **Parental Cooperation**: Protocols for legal guardian requests

+## 7. **Data Retention**

+We retain your information:
+- While your account remains active
+- For 30 days after deletion (recovery period)
+- Some anonymized data may be kept for analytics

+## 8. **International Transfers**

+Your data may be processed in:
+- Countries with EU adequacy recognition
+- Entities under Standard Contractual Clauses
+- Privacy Shield certified services (for US transfers)

+## 9. **Policy Changes**

+We will notify you about updates through:
+- Prominent push notifications
+- Re-confirmation requests for substantial changes
+- Public archive of previous policy versions

+## 10. **Contact Us**

+To exercise your rights or for inquiries:
+📧 **Email**: overallabs@gmail.com
+📌 **Address**: [Include physical company address if applicable]
+📞 **Data Protection Phone**: [Include if available]

+---

+**Overal Labs © 2024**
+*Last Updated: March 10, 2024*